RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps3.rst

 3. Write code to print out each element of the list ``several_things``.
 Then, write code to print out the TYPE of each element of the list called ``several_things``.

+.. tabbed:: ps3_pb3

+  .. tab:: Problem

     .. activecode:: ps_3_3

        several_things = ["hello", 2, 4, 6.0, 7.5, 234352354, "the end", "", 99]

        ====
        import test
        print "\n\n---\n"
        print "(There are no tests for this problem.)"

+  .. tab:: Solution

+    .. activecode:: ps_3_3s

+      several_things = ["hello", 2, 4, 6.0, 7.5, 234352354, "the end", "", 99]

+      for x in several_things:
+        print x

+      print "--" # adding this extra print just prints another line with the string "--" in between
+      # not necessary! this is only there so it's very clear for you to see if you run this

+      for yzb in several_things:
+        print type(yzb)

+      ====
+      import test
+      print "\n\n---\n"
+      print "(There are no tests for this problem.)"

 4. See the comments for directions.

+.. tabbed:: ps3_pb4

+  .. tab:: Problem

     .. activecode:: ps_3_4

        sent = "The magical mystery tour is waiting to take you away."

        # Write a comment explaining how you would define what a word is for a computer.

        # Write code that assigns a variable word_list to hold a LIST of all the
        # WORDS in the string sent.
 It's fine if words include punctuation.
        # Hint: use the split method

+       ====

+       import test
+       print "\n\n---\n"
+       test.testEqual(word_list,sent.split())

+  .. tab:: Solution

+    .. activecode:: ps_3_4s

+       sent = "The magical mystery tour is waiting to take you away."

+       # Write a comment explaining how you would define what a word is for a computer.
+       # A word is basically any set of characters besides whitespace separated by whitespace

+       # Write code that assigns a variable word_list to hold a LIST of all the
+       # WORDS in the string sent.
+It's fine if words include punctuation.
+       # Hint: use the split method

+       word_list = sent.split() # default use of .split() method breaks on any group of whitespace

        ====

        import test
        print "\n\n---\n"
        test.testEqual(word_list,sent.split())

 5. Write code to print out each element of the list stored in ``excited_words``, BUT print out each element **without** its ending punctuation.
 You should see: